mrrusof/mrrusof.github.io/_posts/2016-05-26-arbitrage.markdown

 After iteration `k`, shortest path `D[k][i,j]` may or may not consist of `k` edges.
 <br /><br />

-Considering intermediate vertices like Floyd-Warshall does is not an effective approach to solving Arbitrage.
+Considering intermediate vertices like Floyd-Warshall is not an effective approach to solving Arbitrage.
 Consider the following graph.

 <img src="/assets/2016-05-26.floyd-warshall-approach.png" alt="" style="width: 300px; display: block; margin-left: auto; margin-right: auto;" />